wardcapp/adyen-magento/README.md

 You can create issues on our Magento Repository or if you have some specific problems for your account you can contact <a href="mailto:magento@adyen.com">magento@adyen.com</a>  as well.

 <h2>Current Release</h2>
+<h3>2.2.1</h3>
+<h4>Features</h4>
+* #206 Add CSE support for GoMage LightCheckout
+* #207 Add JSON support for Notifications
+* #204 Make OpenInvoice gender translatable
+* #203 Add option for OpenInvoice (Afterpay/Klarna) to select a capture mode different from the default enhancement
+* #196 Add option for PayPal to select a capture mode different from the default
+<h4>Fixes</h4>
+* #200 do not process REPORT_AVAILABLE notifications just give back [accepted]
+* #205 Magento CreditCard API order not always update the status
+* #201 getSkinUrl method accept path with slashes only
+* #197 Failed OneClick payment will casue CreditCard to use OneClick

+<h2>Previous Releases</h2>
 <h3>2.2.0</h3>
 <h4>Features</h4>
 * #156 CreditCard logos are shown and automatically detected instead of selecting your cart type